benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 - ``StaticGraphDiscreteSignal`` - Is designed for discrete spatio-temporal signals defined on a **static** graph.
 - ``DynamicGraphDiscreteSignal`` - Is designed for discrete spatio-temporal signals defined on a **dynamic** graph.

+The constructor of a ``StaticGraphDiscreteSignal`` object requires the following parameters:

+-
+-
+-
+-

+The constructor of a ``DynamicGraphDiscreteSignal`` object requires the following parameters:

+-
+-
+-
+-

 A discrete temporal snapshot is a PyTorch Geometric ``Data`` object.
 The returned temporal snapshot has the following attributes:

 - ``edge_index`` - A matrix of edge indices used for node feature aggregation.